 - Build capacity in FSSAI notified primary and referral laboratories for detection of doping substances and adulterants in sports-nutrition supplements or products.
 Five such labs will be identified for this purpose

-- Provide education and awareness support on safe and judicious use of sports-nutrition supplements or products through guidance documents, training and awareness programme in partnership with other stakeholders
+- Provide education and awareness support for the safe and judicious use of sports-nutrition supplements or products through guidance documents, training and awareness programme in partnership with other stakeholders